 Beverley was one of the few women regularly asked back onto BBC One’s comedy sports show They Think It's All Over.
 She sees this is as a happy consequence of being very difficult to offend.
-She also co-hosted (with Eamonn Holmes) Radio 5Live’s Saturday morning show.
+She also co-hosted (with Eamonn Holmes) Radio 5Live’s Saturday morning show, adn hosted her own Sunday show on LBC.
 Other guest appearances include Radio 4's Woman's Hour, Anita Anand's 5 Live debate show and ITV's Loose Women.
-Beverley now presents LBC’s Sunday morning show.

-As well as media work, Beverley runs her London-based business, The Blooming Bunch, which she describes as a “posh NCT course”.
-She presented 5Live’s Bump Club and regularly talks at maternity and women’s health conferences.
+As well as media work, Beverley runs her London-based business, The Happy Birth Club, which she describes as a “posh NCT course” (she also wrote The Happy Birth Book with her business partner, midwife Pam Wild).
+Beverley also presented 5Live’s Bump Club and regularly talks at maternity and women’s health conferences.
 She has written for The Independent and Daily Telegraph on sport, motherhood, sexual politics and society.
-She is also married to Olympic gold medallist James Cracknell and together they wrote Touching Distance about his recovery from a serious head injury.

 © Copyright 2021 JLA.
 All rights reserved.